tylerfreckmann/HKIoTDemo/SuperOMNI/README.md

 <br>SuperOmni - Omni 10 with embedded iBeacon (Major: 1010, Minor: 1)
 <br>SmartThings - Omni 20 with RFDuino acting as iBeacon beside it (Major: 1100, Minor: 1)

+<b> For Seonman: I reccomend using two speakers that are the same (Omni 10/Omni 10) or (Omni 20/Omni 20).
+<b> The beacons should be labeled with 'Super' or 'Smart'.

+<b> The speaker that should be near the 'Super' beacon should be named "SuperOmni" through the HK Page app.

+<b> The speaker that should be near the 'Smart' beacon should be named "SmartThings" through the HK Page app.

 Almost all of iBeacon functionality with HK speakers are written in RWTItemsViewController.m.

 Currently the functionality of this application are: